FINGU-GRINDA/saydo/README.md

 ## 🙏 Acknowledgments

-Built with ❤️ by the Saydo team and amazing contributors worldwide.
+Built with ❤️ by the RINDA team and amazing contributors worldwide.

 Special thanks to:
 - Recall.ai for enterprise-grade meeting bot infrastructure